HillLab/MLDSP/README.md

 Machine Learning with Digital Signal Processing (MLDSP) is an open-source, alignment-free, ultrafast, computationally lightweight, and standalone software tool for comparison and analysis of DNA sequences.
-MLDSP is a general-purpose tool that can be used for a variety of applications such as taxonomic classification, disease classification, virus subtype classification, evolutionary analyses, among others.
+MLDSP is a general-purpose tool that can be used for a variety of applications such as taxonomic classification, disease classification, virus subtype classification, among others.
 It leverages the concept of a genomic signature extracted via a Chaos Game Representation (CGR) of the DNA sequence.
 This is then used to generate an engineered feature vector for use in supervised machine learning classification of samples.
+Currently sample classification is focused on model validation via 10-fold cross validation with sample prediction only in the context of an individual trained model, see below for details.

 ## Installing MLDSP command line interface